CONCEPT ANALYSIS

 Sensory Details

 The Attention Economy has no single physical location.
 It is the perceptual layer overlaid on everything.
-But its presence registers: a faint golden tinge at the edge of vision when a Tithe block begins, like sunset arriving four hours early.
-The particular heaviness behind the eyes at hour three of mandatory advertising โ€” not pain, not fatigue, but something adjacent to both that Helix catalogs as "attentional load syndrome" and Dregs residents catalog as "Thursday."
+But its presence registers: a faint golden tinge at the edge of vision when a block begins, like sunset arriving four hours early.
+The particular heaviness behind the eyes at hour three of mandatory advertising โ€” not pain, not fatigue, but something adjacent to both that catalogs as "attentional load syndrome" and residents catalog as "Thursday."
 The sound of eleven-second auction cycles is below conscious perception for most tiers but audible to advanced callused residents as a faint clicking, like a clock that counts money instead of time.

-In the Dregs, where the Flood hits unfiltered, reality has a texture.
+In the , where the hits unfiltered, reality has a texture.
 Content layers shimmer at the periphery โ€” half-visible advertisements, ghost-posts from dead accounts, faction slogans bleeding through at the edges of whatever you're actually looking at.
 Residents navigate by attending to the physical world and letting the digital layer blur.
 The blur is the callus made visible.
-From the outside, a callused Dregs resident walking through Sector 9 looks like someone who isn't quite here โ€” eyes focused at a middle distance that doesn't correspond to any physical object, moving through the market with the practiced indifference of someone who learned years ago that 99.96% of incoming reality is noise.
+From the outside, a callused resident walking through Sector 9 looks like someone who isn't quite here โ€” eyes focused at a middle distance that doesn't correspond to any physical object, moving through the market with the practiced indifference of someone who learned years ago that 99.96% of incoming reality is noise.

 From the inside, they're the only ones seeing clearly.